-- 10.50 We indicated in the approach document for GT22 that we are minded to introduce a licence modification to provide some alignment between MEL and GNI (UK) in terms of price control re-openers.
-This may take the form of a materiality threshold below which budgeted or determined controllable opex would not be subject to review. - 10.51 Alternatively, we may wish to compare BCO adjustments against actual spend to that point in the year.
-The latter may be similar to the "special operating expenditure forecast review" at condition 2.2.4(i) of the GNI (UK) licence which can only be triggered if actual costs differ from forecast by more than 15%. - 10.52 We will continue to monitor MEL's BCO submissions.
+- to adjustments to budgeted controllable opex (BCO)26 during GT17.
+Some items of expenditure which were submitted to us in BCO adjustment submissions ought to have been known at the time of GT17 submissions. - 10.48 We indicated in the approach document for GT22 that we are minded to introduce a licence modification to provide some alignment between MEL and GNI (UK) in terms of price control re-openers.
+This may take the form of a materiality threshold below which budgeted or determined controllable opex would not be subject to review. - 10.49 Alternatively, we may wish to compare BCO adjustments against actual spend to that point in the year.
+The latter may be similar to the "special operating expenditure forecast review" at condition 2.2.4(i) of the GNI (UK) licence which can only be triggered if actual costs differ from forecast by more than 15%. - 10.50 We will continue to monitor MEL's BCO submissions.
 If we consider there are projects which should have been foreseen, we will move to propose a licence modification to introduce a materiality threshold equivalent to GNI (UK)'s.